 75% of the world’s gold trading occurs over-the-counter in London amongst LBMA’s clients: central banks, mining companies and private banks.
 The gold fixing, done twice a day, is used as a basis for transactions between these institutional economic agents.
 Settlements, which are gold transfers or cash equivalents, are mainly done in cash, because the amount of available gold in the LBMA members’ vaults is very small in comparison to the amount of transactions.
 The GOFO, used as a basis for GOLD/USD swaps, is fixed once a day.

-There are 77 members in the LBMA.
+The LBMA currently has 89 full members and 146 in total, including associates.
 They are companies or institutions dealing with the different aspects of precious metals, such as trading, selling, storage, mining extraction, auditing and economic research.

 The spot price corresponds to the physical market price for immediate gold delivery.
 Delivery in London is made within two working days.